danneu/hunk/README.md

 bind = "localhost:3000"
 ```

-Hunk will listen on :3000 but will just respond with 404s
+Prox will listen on :3000 but will just respond with 404s
 because no sites have been configured.

 ----